wchang88/mnlp-assn2-asr/guarani/README.md

 You can follow the tutorials in ESPnet for more information on how to run different stages.

 If you encounter any issues with permissions, run `chmod +x <file_name>` on the scripts that have permission errors.

+### 4. wandb Report
+All the runs present in the report and additional runs performed are available in the report titled Guarani_ASR_wandb_report.pdf